debtdao/Line-of-Credit/README.md

 To deploy a LineFactory you must deploy ModuleFactory, Arbiter, and Oracle contracts as well as know what the [0x protocol ExchangeProxy](https://docs.0x.org/introduction/0x-cheat-sheet#exchange-proxy-addresses) address is for the network you are deploying on.

 To deploy a SecuredLine you should call our [LineFactory](https://github.com/debtdao/Line-of-Credit/blob/master/contracts/interfaces/ILineFactory.sol) contract so your Line will automatically be indexed by subgraphs and display on interfaces for lenders to send you offers.
-There are multiple functions to deploy lines depending on the granularaity and control you want for your terms and conditions.
+There are multiple functions to deploy lines depending on the granularity and control you want for your terms and conditions.

 ## Testing